America’s president would like to keep his job.

 He’s been trying to Keep America Great since 2017.
-Before getting into politics, he was chairman and president of the Trump Organization starting in 1971, and became a real estate mogul (see: his Trump Towers around the world).
-You might know his catchphrase “you’re fired” from when he hosted “The Apprentice” in the 2000s.
-He also co-wrote a couple books, like “The Art of the Deal,” and created Trump University...but that didn’t turn out so well.
+But before that: he was a real estate mogul, serving as chairman and president of the Trump Organization (see: his Trump Towers around the world).
+You also might know his catchphrase “you’re fired” from when he hosted “The Apprentice” in the ‘00s.
+He co-wrote a few books, like “The Art of the Deal,” and created Trump University...but that didn’t turn out so well.
 Plus he’s got a couple of TV and movie cameos on his IMDB page.

 The Elephant in the Room

 Let’s start with pre-White House.
 He’s been accused of shady business tactics, like dodging millions in taxes and racially discriminating against tenants.
 And got heat for questioning whether former President Obama was born in the US.
 During the 2016 campaign, a video came out of him saying it’s OK to grab women “by the p*ssy.”
 Since then, more than a dozen women have accused him of sexual misconduct, from inappropriate touching to sexual assault.
 He’s denied the allegations.